 Consider How Long You’ve Been in Your Richmond or Midlothian Home

 From 1985 to 2008, the average length of time homeowners typically stayed in their homes was only six years.
 But according to the National Association of Realtors (NAR), that number is rising today, meaning many homeowners are living in their houses even longer (see graph below):

 When you live in a home for a significant period of time, it’s natural for you to experience a number of changes in your life while you’re in that house.
 As those life changes and milestones happen, your needs may change.
 And if your current Richmond area home no longer meets them, you may have better options waiting for you.

 Additionally, if you’ve been in your home for more than a few years, you’ve likely built up significant equity that can fuel your next move.
 That’s because the longer you’ve been in your home, the more likely it’s grown in value due to home price appreciation.
 Data from the Federal Housing Finance Agency (FHFA) illustrates that point (see graph below):

 While home price growth varies by state and local area, the national average shows the typical homeowner who’s been in their house for five years saw it increase in value by over 50%.
 And the average homeowner who’s owned their home for 30 years saw it almost triple in value over that time.
-We here in Richmond have definitely seen healthy appreciation as of late.
+We here in Richmond and Midlothian have definitely seen healthy appreciation as of late.